Aggie01/Credit_Risk_Analysis/README.md

 Use of credit card dataset from LendingClub lending company to evaluate machine learning models in loan risk prediction.
 Credit risk deals with unbalanced risky loans (good loans are the majority).

 ## Purpose:
-Reduce bias of under/over group representation in order to evaluate model performance that would best predict credit risk.
+Reduce bias of under/over group representation in order to evaluate model performance that would best to predict credit risk.
 As a result, to predict if a loan application is worthy of approval or not.

 ## Methodology:
 ### Tools used: